 documentary or otherwise, as makes out a prima facie case that the licensee

-is unworthy to hold a license, shall notify the employment counsellor in
+is unworthy to hold a license, shall notify the employment counselor in

 writing that the question of his honesty, truthfulness,

 integrity, moral character, business integrity or felony conviction

 is to be reopened and determined, de novo.
 This notice shall be served

 by delivering a copy to the licensed person, or by mailing a copy to him,

 by registered mail, at his last known business address.
 Thereupon, the Department